New bounds and efficient algorithm for sparse difference resultant: Main results

 The following steps are performed in algebraic circumstance.
 For the system $\widehat{\mathbb{P}}$, we first search for an essential system with minimal ranking, and then perform a variable transformation for the essential system, i.e.,

 where {$z_1=y_{1}^2 y_{41},z_2=y_{11}^2 y_{42}y_{41},z_3=y_{12}^2 y_{42}, z_4=y_{11}^2, z_5=y_{12}^2, z_6=y_{13}^2$}.

-Finally, regard $\mathcal{\widehat{P}}$ as the algebraic polynomial system of $z_1,\dots,z_6$ and use the mixed subdivision algorithm in \cite{emiris} to obtain the algebraic sparse resultant of $\widehat{\mathbb{P}}$ which is the required sparse difference resultant $R$.
-This step cannot be done by hands and perform on a computer in next subsection.
+Finally, regard $\mathcal{\widehat{P}}$ as the algebraic polynomial system of $z_1,\dots,z_6$ and use the mixed subdivision algorithm in \citep{emiris} to obtain the sparse algebraic resultant of $\widehat{\mathbb{P}}$ which is the required sparse difference resultant $R$.
+This step cannot be done by hand and will be performed on a computer in next subsection.

-\begin{remark} The modified Jacobi numbers reduce the dimensions of symbolic support matrixes from $13\times11$ to $11\times 8$ in searching the algebraic essential system with minimal ranking.
-Moreover, the modified Jacobi numbers will drop the complexity of the searching algorithm for sparse difference resultant in \cite{gao-2015}. \end{remark}
+\begin{remark} The modified Jacobi numbers reduce the dimensions of symbolic support matrices from $13\times12$ to $10\times 9$ in searching the algebraic essential system with minimal ranking.
+Moreover, the modified Jacobi numbers will drop the complexity of the searching algorithm for sparse difference resultant in \citep{gao-2015}. \end{remark}